playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 * Paid: Substance Designer (as well as Substance Painter and Bitmap2Material), Photoshop, Quixel NDO and DDO, CrazyBump, Pixexix Pro, Clip Studio Paint/Manga Studio, SERIF DrawPlus/PhotoPlus.

 Note many of the programs listed above for modelling also allow texture painting.
-If you would like more options, this [external wiki][wiki] page can help.
+If you would like more options, this [external wiki][1] page can help.
 Please note that some of the information may be out-of-date.

 ## General Considerations for Mesh Construction